ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/node-config-preparation.md

 2. `chainConfig`: This is the configuration used for chain deployment, detailed in the Rollup Orbit [Deployment section](deployment-rollup#4-chainconfig).
 It is obtained during the deployment process using the `createRollupPrepareTransactionReceipt` API.
 3. `coreContracts`: The addresses of the core contracts of your newly deployed Orbit chain, which are also obtained from the `createRollupPrepareTransactionReceipt` API.
 4. `batchPosterPrivateKey`: The private key of the batch-poster account, used for signing batch-posting transactions and related functions.
-5. `validatorPrivateKey`: The private key of the validator or validators, used for validating state and posting Rollup Blocks (`RBlocks`) to the parent chain, and initiating challenges if necessary.
+5. `validatorPrivateKey`: The private key of the validator or validators, used for validating state, posting Rollup Blocks (`RBlocks`) to the parent chain, and initiating challenges if necessary.
 6. `parentChainId`: The chain ID of the parent chain where your Orbit chain is deployed.
 7. `parentChainRpcUrl`: The RPC URL of the parent chain.